Doctor Who series 11: the biggest Easter eggs and references from Jodie Whittaker's first episode

 And as for when the Doctor last wore women’s clothes…

-Doctor Who series 11 continues next Sunday 14th October with The Ghost Monument on BBC1
+Doctor Who series 11 continues on Sunday 14 October with The Ghost Monument on BBC1